manvillej/SmarterTestingSN/README.md

 ## Some notes

  * Only staff can upload records, look at upload, and add relationships
- * logged in users can see SNObject and tests and see the tests/object that affect them
+ * logged in users can see SNObject and tests and see the tests/object that affect

+ # For CS50 graders
+ I have emailed my grader with some more details on how to test this.
+It contains password information, so I didn't want to put it here